Fact-checking night two of the first Democratic presidential debate

-The candidates are tackling health care, immigration, race issues, taxes and the economy.
+The candidates tackled health care, immigration, race issues, taxes and the economy.

+South Bend Mayor Pete Buttigieg said, "There are undocumented immigrants in my community who pay sales taxes and pay property taxes directly or indirectly."

 In arguing for a candidate from a new generation to be the Democratic nominee, California Rep. Eric Swalwell quoted then-Sen. Joe Biden speaking in 1987 at the California Democratic convention.